KayMaks/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

-Lastly, we can get the mean and median of the new data set
+Lastly, we can get the mean and median of the new data set:

 ``` r
 mean_narm <- mean(totalNew$steps)